Gender pay gap: Germany

 Women earn 22–23% less than men, according to the Federal Statistical Office of Germany.
 The revised gender pay gap was 6–8% in the years 2006–2013.
 The Cologne Institute for Economic Research adjusted the wage gap to less than 2%.
 They reduced the gender pay gap from 25% to 11% by taking in account the work hours, education and the period of employment.
 The difference in revenue was reduced furthermore if women had not paused their job for more than 18 months due to motherhood.

 The most significant factors associated with the remaining gender pay gap are part-time work, education and occupational segregation (less women in leading positions and in fields like STEM).

 In 2017, Germany passed the Transparency in Wage Structures Act, which requires larger employers to publish information about gender pay gaps and gives employees the right to information about their salary in comparison to members of the opposite gender.

+Ireland

+In Ireland the average gender pay gap in 2022 was 9.3%.
+The Gender Pay Gap Information Act 2021 required all companies with more than 250 employees to publish annual gender pay gap reports, detailing mean and median gender pay gaps, bonus gaps, and information about gender representation within pay quartiles.
+In 2024, companies with more than 150 employees were included in the legislation.
+In 2025, all companies with 50 or more employees must report.

+When the gender pay gap legislation was introduced, the government stated that they would build a central portal to store the data, but this portal has not yet been delivered and no date had been communicated for its delivery as of November 2023.

+The standard of quality in the reports published has varied significantly, with many reports containing significant errors and missing data.